p4lang/p4c/backends/ubpf/README.md

 P4-to-uBPF compiler supports also P4 registers and programmable actions including packet's modifications and tunneling.
 For further details refer to [uBPF architecture model](p4include/ubpf_model.p4).

+**Note!** Due to the reason that the `standard_metadata` has been introduced to the uBPF model at 15th of May 2020 the old P4 programs will not work anymore.
+You should update your P4 program to the latest architecture model.
+Alternatively, you can also specify the old version of uBPF model:
+`#define UBPF_MODEL_VERSION 20200304` before `#include <ubpf_model.p4>`.

 The current version of the P4-to-uBPF compiler translates P4_16 programs to programs written in the C language.
 This program is compatible with the uBPF VM and the `clang` compiler can be used to generate uBPF bytecode.